 |2 weeks PRMCE||

-(18 at UW, 28 at SCH)*
+(21 at UW, 25 at SCH)

 (24 at UW, 22 at SCH)

-(60 at UW, 90 at SCH)
+(69 at UW, 81 at SCH)

 Funded basic and translational studies:

-Funded clinical studies include:
+Funded clinical studies:

-Ongoing medical education research projects include: 1) simulation as an educational tool in neonatal resuscitation training; 2) evaluation of a web-based training and simulation program to improve pediatric trainee error disclosure proficiency.
+Ongoing medical education research projects include: 1) simulation as an educational tool in neonatal resuscitation training; and 2) evaluation of a web-based training and simulation program to improve pediatric trainee error disclosure proficiency.

 There are opportunities for scholarly activity with a focus on such issues as the limits of parental autonomy or factors involved in clinical decision making.
-Fellows emphasizing biomedical ethics would be involved in the activities of the Pediatric Bioethics Center, institutional ethics committee activities, ethics consultations, teaching rounds, a targeted reading program, ethics/philosophy course work and, if appropriate, enrollment in a Masters of Ethics program.
+Fellows emphasizing biomedical ethics would be involved in the activities of the Pediatric Bioethics Center, institutional ethics committee activities, ethics consultations, teaching rounds, a targeted reading program, ethics/philosophy course work and, if appropriate, enrollment in the UW Masters of Ethics program.

 The division is involved in scholarly work focused on improving the quality of care delivered in neonatal intensive care units and on medical education of care providers for newborn infants.
 Recent quality improvement projects include: 1) collaboration with the Vermont Oxford Network of neonatal intensive care units to reduce nosocomial infections; and 2) ongoing review of video-recorded neonatal resuscitations for quality improvement and education.
 Continuing work includes the implementation of clinical standard work for care of the fetus and neonate with gastroschisis; developing multidisciplinary guidelines for managing complex neonatal problems; and work with simulation and debriefing to enhance team communication, leadership skills and competency at procedural skills.